Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

         <br><br>
         Getting data on chain is expensive, but there is no incentive to clean it up.
         <br><br>
-        This is a core misallignment of incentives that lead to Ethereum state size growing out of control.
+        This is a core misalignment of incentives that lead to Ethereum state size growing out of control.
     </pba-col>
     <pba-col>
         <img style="width: 600px" src="../../assets/img/3-Blockchain/smart_contract_many.drawio.svg" alt="Some Pic" />